aws/aws-sdk-net/SDK.CHANGELOG.md

+### 3.3.267.0 (2018-04-20 19:05 UTC)
+* KinesisFirehose (3.3.4.0)
+	* With this release, Amazon Kinesis Data Firehose allows you to tag your delivery streams.
+Tags are metadata that you can create and use to manage your delivery streams.
+For more information about tagging, see AWS Tagging Strategies.
+For technical documentation, look for the tagging operations in the Amazon Kinesis Firehose API reference.
+* MediaLive (3.3.5.0)
+	* With AWS Elemental MediaLive you can now output live channels as RTMP (Real-Time Messaging Protocol) and RTMPS as the encrypted version of the protocol (Secure, over SSL/TLS).
+RTMP is the preferred protocol for sending live streams to popular social platforms which  means you can send live channel content to social and sharing platforms in a secure and reliable way while continuing to stream to your own website, app or network.

 ### 3.3.266.0 (2018-04-20 04:18 UTC)
 * Core 3.3.22.0
 	* For the .NET Framework 3.5 and .NET Framework 4.5 environments AWS service clients will now add TLS 1.1 and TLS 1.2 to the chain of supported security protocols if the environment has been patched to support TLS 1.1 and TLS 1.2